How to Format an SD Card for GoPro Camera: a Detailed Guide

 Why Do You Need to Format an SD Card for GoPro?

-There are various situations where formatting or reformatting the SD card for GoPro makes sense:
+Most of the time, formatting your card is considered a last resort.
+But there are various situations where formatting or reformatting the SD card for GoPro makes sense:

 • 📷 Use old SD card on a new GoPro camera: If you’ve purchased a new GoPro camera and want to use your old SD card, you’ll need to format the SD card to a filesystem that GoPro can read.
 The best filesystem to choose when you format an SD card for GoPro is FAT32 (for cards 32GB or smaller) or exFAT (for cards larger than 32GB).